precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 - Migrate from using mesh and data ids to directly using names
   - Remove the now obsolete calls to `getMeshID()` and `getDataID()` and any related variables / user-defined types.
   - Replace the use of mesh IDs with the mesh name.
-  - Replace the use of data IDs with the respective mesh and data names.
+  - Replace the use of data IDs with the respective mesh and data names (both are needed).
 - Migrate connectivity information to the vertex-only API.
 All `setMeshX` methods take vertex IDs as input and return nothing.
   - Directly define face elements or cells of your coupling mesh available in your solver by passing their vectices to preCICE, which automatically handles edges of triangles etc. See [Mesh Connectivity](couple-your-code-defining-mesh-connectivity) for more information.
   - Rename `setMeshTriangleWithEdges` to `setMeshTriangle` and `setMeshQuadWithEdges` to `setMeshQuad`.
 The edge-based implementation was removed.